max-mapper/eol-stream/readme.md

 ## usage

-this example reads a csv, detects which type of newlines it uses, and then creatse a new csv parser set to parse those types of newlines
+this example reads a csv, detects which type of newlines it uses, and then creates a new csv parser set to parse those types of newlines

 ```js